tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Part_1.md

 Lani and I exchange a look of alarm, realizing the danger we're in.
 The fire, spurred on by the hot, dry winds, quickly becomes a roaring blaze, consuming everything in its path.

 The forest around us transforms into a fiery hell-scape within moments.
 The heat is suffocating, the air thick with smoke and the crackling of flames.
-Lani and I are forced to retreat, but the fire spreads with terrifying speed, cutting off our usual paths.
+We're forced to retreat, but the fire spreads with terrifying speed, cutting off our usual paths.
 Every direction seems to lead further into an inferno.

 We scramble over the rough terrain, the heat so intense it feels like our lungs are burning with each breath.
 We're both seasoned rangers, but this is beyond anything we've ever faced.